Arvind Kejriwal

 • Yamuna poisoning remark

-Arvind Kejriwal Biography: Early Life | Education | Family | Political Career
+Arvind Kejriwal Biography: Early Life | Education | Family | Political career

 Arvind Kejriwal is AAP Supremo and Ex CM of Delhi.
 His party is currently fighting a crucial election for Delhi Assembly for which voting is scheduled on February 5.
 Under his leadership, his party once dubbed as the most successful political startup formed government in 2 places- Delhi as well as Punjab making AAP third party after BJP & Congress in current times to have government in more than one state.